Gas vs Electric Use

 The bottom line when it comes to gas and electricity usage is that gas is the cheaper option.
 Using gas in your home will save you close to 30% on your monthly fuel bill.
 Natural gas also emits fewer greenhouse gasses into the environment making it more eco-friendly than other fossil fuels.

 However, gas can be dangerous.
-Consumers who choose to use gas should make sure their home is properly ventilated at all times.
+Consumers who choose to use gas to have their homes heated should make sure their home is properly ventilated at all times.
 They should also invest in a carbon monoxide gauge to monitor levels constantly.

-Homeowners who choose the fully-electric option might pay more per unit, but electrical appliances are becoming ever more efficient all the time, so the difference in cost is likely to be negligible overall.
+Homeowners who choose the fully-electric option might pay more per unit, but electrical appliances are becoming ever more efficient all the time, so the difference in cost is likely to be negligible.

 Photo of author